 4.4.3 The 1841 tithe map shows that by the middle of the century the roads of Limpsfield Village had largely taken on their current layout.
-Many of the properties are not recorded on the tithe map as their tithes had already been commuted.
+As the rector of the Parish had not exercised his right to collect tithes from certain cottages in Limpsfield prior to the map being produced, these properties are absent from the map but their plots still shown.